 Joshua's academic work currently stems from his studies at King's College, Cambridge, where he is an academic scholar, though he hopes to continue his academic work in further study.
 Whilst at King's, he has been awarded various prizes, including a Jasper Ridley and Bertram Faulkner Prize for his academic work.
 He has also been awarded a research grant by King's to investigate the statistical validity of certain music-theoretic ideas, under the supervision of Mark Gotham.
 All work below is © Joshua Ballance.

-A Digital Approach to Proportions: analysing Common Practice Period forms with music21 - dissertation writing under the supervision of Mark Gotham.
+A Digital Approach to Proportions: analysing Common Practice Period forms with music21 - dissertation writing under the supervision of Dr Mark Gotham.
 (2018)

 Britten's War Requiem in the Cold War - essay assessing the political context of this work.
 (2019)